-When approved by the Study Committee, this Preliminary Report will be transmitted to the Cambridge Historical Commission for discussion at a public hearing.
-If accepted by the Commission a Final Report will be forwarded to the City Council with a recommendation for adoption of the amended Order establishing the district.
+On September 20, 2022 the Study Committee reviewed the results of public outreach activities and voted to proceed with the recommendations for jurisdiction and boundaries proposed in the April 20, 2022 draft of this report.
+On October 19, 2022 the Study Committee voted to approve this final version of the Preliminary Report and to transmit it with a positive recommendation to the Cambridge Historical Commission and the Cambridge Planning Board for discussion at a public hearing.
+If approved by the Commission a Final Report will be forwarded to the City Council with a recommendation for adoption of the attached Order establishing the district.